Eurasian coot

-The Eurasian coot (Fulica atra), also known as the common coot, or Australian coot, is a member of the rail and crake bird family, the Rallidae.
+The Eurasian coot (Fulica atra), also known as the common coot or Australian coot, is a member of the rail and crake bird family, the Rallidae.
 It is found in Europe, Asia, Australia, New Zealand and parts of North Africa.
 It has a slaty-black body, a glossy black head and a white bill with a white frontal shield.
-The sexes are similar.
-Similar looking coot species are found throughout the world, with the largest variety of coot species living in South America.
+The sexes are similar in appearance.

 Taxonomy

 The Eurasian coot was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under its current binomial name Fulica atra.
 Linnaeus specified the locality as Europe but this is now restricted to Sweden.
-The binomial name is from Latin: Fulica means "coot", and atra means "black".
+The binomial name is from Latin: Fulica means 'coot', and atra means 'black'.